Qian Julie Wang Details A Life In 'Hei' In Memoir 'Beautiful Country' - NewsBreak

 Qian Julie Wang Details A Life In 'Hei' In Memoir 'Beautiful Country'

-Scott Simon speaks with author Qian Julie Wang about her new memoir, "Beautiful Country," which details her life growing up as an immigrant in New York City.
 The story of Qian Julie Wang, as she explains, begins before she was born.
 Her uncle, a teen at the time, was arrested for criticizing Mao Zedong, and her father's family lived under a hail of rocks, pebbles, slurs and worse.
-Her family escaped to the United States, New York, in 1994 but were undocumented, and they had to live, in the Chinese phrase, as people in hei (ph) - the dark, the shadows, the underground world of undocumented immigrants who work menial jobs off the books in fear that their underground existence might be exposed.www.npr.org
+Her family escaped to the United States, New York, in 1994 but were undocumented, and they had to live, in the Chinese phrase, as people in hei (ph) - the dark, the shadows, the underground world of undocumented immigrants who work menial jobs off the books in fear that their underground existence might be exposed.www.interlochenpublicradio.org

 Comments / 0